2014 RAM 1500 Expert Review:New Car Test Drive

 We also found we could sit in the back of a Quad Cab for 20-minute jaunts, but a six-foot passenger will be happier in a Crew Cab where rear dimensions are essentially the same as the front.
 The rear seat has a nominal center headrest and a short cushion length, so it's really suitable only for kids, short adults or child seats.

 Gear shifting is based on model and transmission.
-Some have a conventional T-handle console shift, some a traditional lever on the column, and some a rotary PRND dial on the center dash complemented by small pushbuttons on the steering wheel for gear up/down.
-The rotary dial is not our favorite because it looks too much like a navigation system controller, but it does free some space and gives the cabin a more open feeling.
+Some have a conventional lever on the column, and some a rotary PRND dial on the center dash complemented by small pushbuttons on the steering wheel for gear up/down.
+The rotary dial is not our favorite (it looks too much like a navigation system controller) but it does free some space and gives the cabin a more open feeling.
 Displays also vary by screen and whether or not you're shifting or letting the truck do it; one shows a large number in half-tone light, the other letters/numbers along the bottom for gears selected and available.
 Some of those displays that use half-shade numbers are hard to see with polarized lenses.

 Common operating controls such as lights and wipers are on column-mounted stalks, with plenty of redundant controls on the wheel including stereo controls on the back side.
 The primary switch-bank at the bottom of the center dash has functions along the top (tow/haul mode, stability control, etc.) and comfort (seat heat/ventilation, steering wheel heat) along the bottom.
 Each of the four dash vents may be closed separately.

-Upper models may be ordered with bucket seats and a fixed center console that houses storage areas and a stubby T-bar shifter on the driver's side.
+Upper models may be ordered with bucket seats and a fixed center console that houses storage areas.
 The only drawbacks to this arrangement are the loss of one seating position and the space under the central dash.
 Other trims use a 40/20/40 bench seat, but as in back the center position has a shorter cushion, limited foot space and is best used for compact adults: no youngsters because of the airbags.

 With so many trim levels to choose from you should be able to find one that meets your requirements.
 We found the basic Tradesman quite impressive, not decked out like a Longhorn, but $20,000 cheaper as well.
 Entry-level pickups long had a tendency to be penalty boxes lacking any amenity beyond a seat cushion and an ashtray (now part of a smoker pack option), but we didn't feel penalized at all in the Tradesman.
 Plastic door panels are easy to clean and fairly scuff resistant, the standard radio does a good job in light of the budget-conscious price and the low noise levels will calm after a long day with power tools.